-Asian Carp :: Silver and Bighead Carp
+Invasive Carp :: Silver and Bighead Carp

 Silver and bighead carp can dramatically alter the food web in aquatic ecosystems.

 They are planktivores that directly compete for food with forage fish and young game fish.
-Additionally, silver carp pose a physical threat to boaters since they have the ability to leap up to ten feet from the water when startled.
+Additionally, Silver Carp pose a physical threat to boaters since they have the ability to leap up to ten feet from the water when startled.

 Each female is capable of producing over two million eggs per spawn, with multiple spawning events in a year.